nathants/bsv/readme.md

 ## why

-it should be possible to process data faster than io, and io is fast now.
+it should be possible to process data faster than sequential io, and sequential io is fast now.

 ## what